quigleyj97/ISCB-MSSM-Group2/README.md

-This code is used in conjunction with our research project, *Sirt1 and the Glucagon Signaling Pathway* that studies the effects of Glucagon on diabetes in mice with the help of a dataset provided by the Alan D. Attie laboratory at the University of Wisconsin-Madison.
+This code is used in conjunction with our research project, *Sirt1 and the Glucagon Signaling Pathway* that studies the effects of Glucagon on diabetes in mice with the help of of the BTBR dataset provided by the Alan D. Attie laboratory at the University of Wisconsin-Madison.

 # Technology